 Non-Negative Property of Squares

-A square of a number will be greater than or equal to zero:
+A square of a number is greater than or equal to zero:

 a2 ≥ 0

 Taking a square root will not change the inequality (but only when both a and b are greater than or equal to zero).